-Japan is made up of volcanic islands which can be both a blessing and a curse.
-One of the benefits is the abundance of onsens which can be found across the country.
+Japan is made up of volcanic islands – and that is both a blessing and a curse.
+One of the benefits is the abundance of onsens scattered across the country.
 They are great for socializing, relaxing and are places for healing since these natural hot springs are known for their health benefits.
-In this guide to Japanese onsens we will be looking at what they are, the health benefits they carry, the types and more importantly, the proper onsen etiquette one should adhere to when visiting them.
+In this guide to Japanese onsens, we will be looking at what they are, their health benefits, the types, and the proper onsen etiquette one should adhere to when visiting them.

 The guys from Only In Japan visit 13 different onsen towns in the Fukushima Prefecture.
 The video is owned and created by Only In Japan.